X-ray polarization in the soft state of Cyg X-1: The data

 \section{The data}

-For the spectral analysis, we use the same data as those of epoch~5 of \cite{2024ApJ...969L..30S}, which are from the Neutron Star Interior Composition Explorer (NICER), the \textit{Nuclear Spectroscopic Telescope Array} (\textit{NuSTAR}), and the Imager on Board the INTEGRAL Satellite (IBIS), obtained on 2023 June 20 simultaneously with one of the \textit{IXPE} observations.
-The IBIS consists of two detectors, ISGRI and PICSiT; here, we use the data from ISGRI.
+For the spectral analysis, we used the same data as in epoch~5 of \cite{2024ApJ...969L..30S} from the Neutron Star Interior Composition Explorer (NICER), the \textit{Nuclear Spectroscopic Telescope Array} (\textit{NuSTAR}), and the Imager on Board the INTEGRAL Satellite (IBIS), obtained simultaneously with one of the \textit{IXPE} observations on 2023 June 20.
+The IBIS consists of two detectors, ISGRI and PICSiT; here, we used the data from ISGRI.
 The NICER data are affected by stray sunlight;\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/}} however, the related problems seem to occur mainly above 6 keV.
-The data below 6 keV are consistent with the simultaneously acquired \textit{NuSTAR} data and with an earlier NICER observation of Cyg X-1 in the soft state.\footnote{We applied the model developed here to the simultaneous NICER/\textit{NuSTAR} observations of Cyg~X-1 obtained in 2019 and recovered the same accretion disk parameters as in the present analysis, with a similar pattern of residuals to those shown in Fig.~\ref{fig:mod2} for the current NICER data.} Therefore, we restrict the NICER data to the 1--6 keV energy range.
+The data below 6 keV are consistent with the simultaneously acquired \textit{NuSTAR} data and with an earlier NICER observation of Cyg X-1 in the soft state.\footnote{We applied the model developed here to the simultaneous NICER/\textit{NuSTAR} observations of Cyg~X-1 obtained in 2019 and recovered the same accretion disk parameters as in the present analysis, with a similar pattern of residuals to those shown in Fig.~\ref{fig:mod2} for the current NICER data.} Therefore, we restricted the NICER data to the 1--6 keV energy range.\footnote{We excluded the NICER data below 1 keV due to the well-known calibration uncertainties at these energies \citep[see e.g.,][and references therein]{2022MNRAS.514.6102P,2023MNRAS.526.1154M}.
+While restricting the NICER analysis to energies above 1 keV is, in our view, methodologically more robust, we note that \citet{2024ApJ...969L..30S} included data below 1 keV in their analysis.
+We therefore verified that including or excluding the 0.5--1 keV range does not affect the results obtained for the phenomenological model of \citet{2024ApJ...969L..30S} (see Sect.~\ref{sect:steiner}).}

-In addition, we use data from the Oriented Scintillation Spectrometer Experiment (OSSE) on board the \textit{Compton Gamma Ray Observatory} (\textit{CGRO}).
-OSSE observed \mbox{Cyg X-1} in the soft state twice, in 1994 \citep{1996ApJ...465..907P} and 1996 \citep{1999MNRAS.309..496G,2002ApJ...572..984M}.
-These data extend, with relatively high statistics, beyond the range available to the ISGRI, up to $\approx$600~keV, and the OSSE detector is very well calibrated.
-We have compared the spectral slopes of the two data sets with those of the ISGRI and found that the 1994 data are very similar (except for normalization), and thus we use them here.
+In addition, we used data from the Oriented Scintillation Spectrometer Experiment (OSSE) on board the \textit{Compton Gamma Ray Observatory} (\textit{CGRO}).
+OSSE observed \mbox{Cyg X-1} twice in the soft state, once in 1994 \citep{1996ApJ...465..907P} and once in 1996 \citep{1999MNRAS.309..496G,2002ApJ...572..984M}.
+These data extend, with relatively high statistics, beyond the range available to ISGRI, up to $\approx$600~keV, and the OSSE detector is very well calibrated.
+We compared the spectral slopes of the two datasets with those of ISGRI and find that the 1994 data are very similar (except for normalization); thus, we use them here.